globulus/simi/guides/exception_handling.md

 #### Rescue blocks

 A rescue block sits at the end of a statement and waits for an exception to be returned from any of the calls or getters.
 If this happens, it immediately executes the code within its block.
-After that (or otherwise, if no exceptions are returned in the statement) life goes on as it did before.
+After that (or otherwise, if the statement doesn't return any exceptions) life goes on as it did before.

 A rescue blocks starts with *?!* (you can read this as "if exception"), followed by a block.
 This is a hard block, and not an expression one, and you can thing of it as sitting *below* the statement it rescues, and not inline with it.